ElucidataInc/polly-docs/docs/Getting Started/Workspaces.md

 ## Creating a New folder

-Polly workspace allows you to organize and manage your data in folders and subfolders.
+Polly workspace allows you to categorize your data in folders and subfolders.
 To create a folder, click on the *cloud upload icon* and select *Create a New Folder* from the dropdown menu.

 ![Folder Creation](../img/Workspace/14.png) <p align=center>**Figure 14.**  Create Folder</p>